 Putting my finger to my mouth to quiet her, we quietly rose and peeked out of our wagon.
 We were just in time to see two men whisking away our horses.

 “Hey!”
 I screamed running after them.
 I wasn’t far behind them, and it seems that my presence had thrown them off.
 One of the men turned to look at me causing the horse that was latched to him to break free.
 Grabbing hold of the horse, I swung my shoeless foot over his bare back, and we chased after them.
-I followed them into the next town, but I quickly lost them without a better lay of the land.
-I rode through the town, but at this time of the night it was mostly quiet so I decided to head back.
+I was close behind them, but could never gain enough ground to stop them.
+I chased them all the way into the next town.
+Once we were in the town, the buildings and narrow side streets became a problem giving the thieves more camouflage than in the open land around the town.
+I quickly lost them without a better lay of the land when they turned down a street.
+As I turned the corner to follow, they had disappeared.
+Unsure of where they could have gone, I rode through the town, but at this time of the night it was mostly quiet so I decided to head back.

 When I got back to camp, everyone was up waiting on my return.
 I had never seen so many sullen faces, but it was this moment that I faced three at the same time.